f5devcentral/f5-velos-training/docs/velos_networking.rst

 Supported Optics
 ================

 Only F5 branded optics are officially supported on VELOS.
-VELOS supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used and the port group configuration.
+The BX110 blade supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used, and the port group configuration.
 VELOS interfaces will accept F5 approved QSFP+ or QSFP28 optics.
 3rd party optics are not officially supported per F5’s support policies: https://support.f5.com/csp/article/K8153.

 **40GB QSFP+ options:**